raunak-kumar0210/Roomzy/README.md

-# StaySphere
+# Roomzy

-StaySphere is a full-stack web application for booking and listing properties, inspired by platforms like Airbnb.
+Roomzy is a full-stack web application for booking and listing properties, inspired by platforms like Airbnb.
 It allows users to create, manage, and book listings with features such as user authentication, dynamic maps, and review management.

 ## Tech Stack
 - **Frontend:** EJS (Embedded JavaScript), Bootstrap 5